Music Therapy: Study Says Music Key for Non-Verbal Children and Children with Speech and Language Delays

 This article provides helpful toys for speech and language development.
 Affiliate links are included for your convenience.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 One of the biggest worries when your child is transitioning from an infant to a toddler is if they are reaching their developmental milestones.
 It’s hard to know if a child is on track or if they are delayed, especially when it comes to speech and language.

-Speech and language skills are by far one of the most important milestones and are one of the precursors to a child eventually reading and writing.
-Understanding and remembering what a person is saying, using the correct pronunciation and articulation to say words and sentences, communicating with others, and eventually getting thoughts down on paper are all critical steps for your child’s speech and language development.
+Speech and language skills are by far one of the most important milestones, and are one of the precursors to a child eventually reading and writing.
+As a child progresses, they must develop strong speech and language skills to…

-In this situation, sign language can be used in conjunction with developing speech and language skills to help parents and children avoid frustrations and misunderstandings while the child’s expressive language is evolving.
+In this situation, sign language can be used with developing speech and language skills to help parents and children avoid frustrations and misunderstandings.
+This will help while the child’s expressive language is evolving.
 However, it is important to not use sign language as a replacement for speech and language unless the child has a severe learning disability or is non-verbal.
 Using the two together can be very beneficial and can break down any barriers you and your child may experience when it comes to speech and language.

 For children between the ages of 4 to 7, any games or toys that encourage your child to use their expressive language and communication are important.
-These are the critical years for building the neural connections in your child’s brain (frontal lobe) that directly impacts speech and expressive language.
-Board games, conversation items, flash cards, and Pictionary as well as front to back exercises, are all great for further developing these skills.
+These are the critical years for building neural connections in your child’s brain (frontal lobe).
+Building neural connections in the brain directly impacts speech and expressive language.
+Board games, conversation items, flash cards, and Pictionary as well as front to back exercises, are all great for developing these skills.